CybersecurityInformation Security vs. Cybersecurity: A Clear and Complete Guide

 Have you ever heard someone use the terms "information security" and "cybersecurity" as if they were the same thing?
 You're not alone.
 This confusion is extremely common, even among tech professionals themselves.
 The reason is simple: the two fields overlap in many areas, but they're actually different specializations with distinct goals and scopes.

 In this guide, we'll break down the difference between them with clear, direct explanations, practical examples, and a detailed comparison table, so you can understand each field and choose the path that suits you best.
+For a foundational understanding before diving into the comparison, read the cybersecurity fundamentals guide.

 What Is Information Security (InfoSec)?